OGC Op. No. 10-01-08

 Yes, a licensed insurance producer may receive compensation from a course provider for displaying the course provider’s logo on the producer’s website as a link to the course provider’s website, where the amount of the compensation is based on the number of persons who visit the course provider’s website having accessed it from the link on the producer’s website.
 However, the producer should fully disclose the arrangement to the insured or potential insured.

 The inquirer writes on behalf of several insurance producers, who have received a business proposition from a provider of an online driver safety course approved by the New York State Department of Motor Vehicles.
 The provider proposes that a producer agree to place the course provider’s logo as a hyperlink on the producer’s website so that when a visitor “clicks” on it, the visitor is directed to the course provider’s website.
 In return, the course provider would pay the producer an agreed-upon amount for each person who visits the provider’s website by clicking on the logo on the producer’s website.
 The compensation to the producer will not be based upon an insured purchasing an online driver safety course.
 The inquirer states that the producers are “aware that some referral payments to insurance producers are illegal (i.e., N.Y.
 Insurance Law § 322, which prohibits referral payments from auto repair shops to producers).”
 The producers ask whether this proposed arrangement is similarly proscribed by the Insurance Law or regulations promulgated thereunder.

 Nevertheless, the producer should inform insureds or potential insureds on the website that the producer will receive compensation from the course provider each time a visitor to the website clicks on the link.
 The producer may also wish to include language on its website that informs all visitors that the purchase of an online driver safety course from the course provider whose link appears on the website is entirely optional on the visitor’s part.
 In addition, the producer should take reasonable steps to ensure that neither the link appearing on its website, nor other information on the producer’s website, contains incorrect or misleading information about the driver safety course.
-To do otherwise could lead the Superintendent of Insurance to conclude that a producer that fails to adequately disclose any such arrangement to an insured or potential insured is “untrustworthy” within the meaning of Insurance Law
+To do otherwise could lead the Superintendent of Insurance to conclude that a producer that fails to adequately disclose any such arrangement to an insured or potential insured is “untrustworthy” within the meaning of Insurance Law § 2110(a).

 This opinion is limited to an interpretation of the New York Insurance Law, and does not address whether the proposed arrangement may run afoul of any other law.